Carlos Paião

 Carlos Manuel de Marques Paião (1 November 1957 – 26 August 1988) was a singer and songwriter from Portugal.
 He represented Portugal at the Eurovision Song Contest 1981 with the song "Playback".
-Carlos Paião was also a doctor, having graduated in medicine in 1983, but his greatest passion was music.
+Carlos Paião was also a doctor, having graduated in medicine in 1983.

 Some of his songs became national hits.
 In August 1988, Carlos Paião died in a car accident on N1 Road (old Lisbon-Porto road) in Ponte Amieira, near Rio Maior, Santarém district, while returning from a concert.
 The Nissan Urvan that Carlos Paião was travelling in collided head-on with a truck that was irregularly overtaking a broken car.